 the code.

-almost be understandable at times.
+Doing so can almost be understandable at times.
 I once worked

 with a large VB6 project (which used .zip files for version control) that had gone through so many hands, no one